sbg-vswir/sbg-vswir-l2b-terrestrial-veg/docs/Trait_ATBD.md

 Output variables for foliar nitrogen, leaf mass per area, and leaf water content are generated for each pixel in the input data with a fractional cover >= 0.XX photosynthetic vegetation.
 For all other pixels, the output is set to NaN.
 Units are as follows: foliar nitrogen (g N/g of dry foliar mass), leaf mass per area (g dry mass/m^2 of leaf area), and leaf water content (g water/g fresh foliage).
 Uncertianties are also generated for each output variable in the same units as the output variable.

 ## 5 Algorithm Usage Constraints
+The algorithms will be developed with the datasets avaliable to the team.
+There are not currently any plans for SBG VSWIR to fund in situ data collection activities.
+Therefore the algorithms will be most appropriate for interpretation within the regions where there are training data available.
+This ATBD will contain a map and list of the regions that have training data for individuals to assess the likely reliability in their region of interest.
+The SBG VSWIR terrestrial vegetation team is working to compile a series of protocols for the community to use in support of improving the VSWIR terrestial vegetation algorithms.
+The team anticipates working with the community to gather the largest possible training dataset and will continue to update the PLSR coefficients as new data become available.

 ## 6 Performance Assessment
+The terrestrial vegetation algorithms are part of the demonstration product suite that will be provided by SBG VSWIR.
+These products will be spot verified as possible.
+The team will do the best performance assessment possible with the data available.

 ### 6.1 Validation Methods